New & Used Scion FR-S: In Depth

 GET A FREE PRICE QUOTE

 The Scion FR-S is a coupe that has a lightweight, capable chassis with two doors and 2+2 seating, featuring a decently powerful four-cylinder engine.
 Designed for the budget-conscious driving enthusiast, the FR-S competes with the Subaru BRZ, Mazda Miata, and the Hyundai Genesis Coupe.

 Inside, the FR-S is sporty, with a youthful, modern design and a minimalist ethos that puts the emphasis on the driving itself, rather than coddling occupants with rich materials and intricate features.
 As such, it suits the sports car nature of the FR-S well, and considering the affordable price point (around $25,000 for most models), it's well within expectations.

-The Scion FR-S has already earned some excellent safety results, including top 'good' ratings in all categories from the Insurance Institute for Highway Safety (IIHS) and IIHS Top Safety Pick status.
-It hasn't yet been through crash-testing by the National Highway Traffic Safety Administration (NHTSA), with a five-star overall rating and a full five stars in all but the frontal crash category, where it earns four stars.
+The Scion FR-S has earned excellent safety ratings, including top 'good' results in all categories from the Insurance Institute for Highway Safety (IIHS) and IIHS Top Safety Pick status.
+It also nearly aces testing by the National Highway Traffic Safety Administration (NHTSA), with a five-star overall rating and a full five stars in all but the frontal crash category, where it earns four stars.

 Rumors of higher-performance versions, a hybrid, or at the least, a factory-backed set of upgrades, persist for the FR-S. A convertible version of the car is also possible; a concept version of the car was shown at the 2013 Geneva Motor Show.